Dave Logan (ice hockey)

 David George Logan (born July 2, 1954) is a Canadian retired professional ice hockey player.

 Early life

 Logan was born in Montreal.
 As a youth, he played in the 1966 and 1967 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Dorval.

 Career

 Between 1974 and 1983, Logan played in 218 NHL games with the Chicago Black Hawks and Vancouver Canucks over parts of six seasons.
+After appearing in twelve games with two goals and three assists to start the 1979–80 campaign and at odds with coach Eddie Johnston, he was dealt along with Harold Phillipoff from the Black Hawks to the Canucks for Ron Sedlbauer on December 21.